All Episodes

 It's real, but it doesn't take itself as anything real.

-It's just a you can't tell if it's real, if it's not, if they think it's real, like you can't tell anything.
+It's just a, you can't tell if it's real, if it's not, if they think it's real, like you can't tell anything.

-Like he's he treats it like it's it's a real thing and it is a real thing, but no one can really tell like what's going on with it.
+And it is a real thing, but no one can really tell like what's going on with it.

-It's just a big hilarious, yeah.
+It's just a big, hilarious.

-But lawfully, he's you're able to establish a nation, you're able to have your own currency.
+But lawfully, you're able to establish a nation.

 I mean, this is all lawful.